Oscar C. Badger II: World War I and interwar service

 Badger served with the destroyer force in European waters during World War I. He commanded the destroyer USS Worden (DD-16) from August to October 1918.
 Badger received the Navy Cross for distinguished service as her commanding officer.

-Following the war, he served as gunnery officer on various ships.
+Following the war, Badger served as gunnery officer on various ships.
 He was then assigned to duty with the Bureau of Ordnance.
+In 1939, Badger attended the senior course at the Naval War College.

 World War II

 In 1941, Captain Badger took command of USS North Carolina (BB-55) and in 1942, after promotion to rear admiral, was Commander Destroyers Atlantic Fleet and subsequently Assistant Chief of Naval Operations for Logistics Plans.

 In February 1944, he became Commander Service Squadrons South Pacific and in October Commander of Battleship Division 7.
 Badger was the first Navy officer to step ashore in Japan at the end of World War II.

 Admiral Badger received four awards of the Legion of Merit (two with the Combat "V" device) for service during World War II.